On the symplectic type of isomorphims of the p-torsion of elliptic curves: The Generalized Fermat equation

 and consider the associated Frey elliptic curve

 whose invariants are

 Consider also the seven elliptic curves (specified by their Cremona label):

 It is shown in \cite{FNS23n} that, for some $d \in \{ \pm 1, \pm 2, \pm 3, \pm 6 \}$, the quadratic twist $dE_{(a,b,c)}$ of the Frey curve gives rise to a rational point (satisfying certain $2$-adic and $3$-adic conditions) on the modular curve $X_W^+(p)$ or $X_W^-(p)$, where $W$ is one of the curves in the previous list.
-Moreover, using the symplectic criteria provided by theorems~\ref{T:mainWilde8},~\ref{T:mainWilde12}~and~\ref{T:potMult} and information on $X_{\text{split}}^+(p)$, the authors also establish that, according to the value of $p \mod{24}$, the quantity of twists that need to be considered varies between 4 and 10, as summarized in the following table.
+Moreover, using the symplectic criteria provided by Theorems~\ref{T:mainWilde8},~\ref{T:mainWilde12}~and~\ref{T:potMult} and information on the rational points of $X_{\text{split}}^+(p)$\footnote{More precisely, it follows from~\cite{BPR2013,BDMTV} that, for primes $p \ge 11$, the image of the mod~$p$ Galois representation of any elliptic curve $E/\Q$ without CM is never contained in the normalizer of a split Cartan subgroup.
+Thus, if $dE_{(a,b,c)}[p] \simeq W[p]$ with $W = 27a1$ or $288a1$ and $p$ splits in the CM field of~$W$, then $dE_{(a,b,c)}$ has CM; hence $c=1$ as CM curves have no primes of multiplicative reduction.}, the authors also establish that, according to the values of $p$ mod~$24$, the quantity of twists that need to be considered varies between 4 and 10, as summarized in Table~\ref{Table-twist}.

 Furthermore, the table is optimal locally at $2$ and $3$, in the sense that all the twists included in it have $2$-adic and $3$-adic points arising from a twisted Frey curve.

 From this point, to actually solve equation \eqref{E:GFE} completely for a specific value of $p$, it is necessary to determine all the rational points that could correspond to $dE_{(a,b,c)}$ on the relevant twists $X_W^{\pm}(p)$.
 This is a very hard task, requiring complicated global methods, and so far has only been accomplished for $p=7$ in \cite{PSS} (where the twists have genus 3) and, assuming GRH, in \cite{FNS23n} for $p=11$ (where the genus of the twists is 26).
 Therefore, it is natural to hope that new easily applicable local techniques could be used to shrink further the list of twists that needs to be treated with global methods.
 It is worth noting that, as explained in \cite{FNS23n}, the existence of the solutions $(\pm 1,0,1)$, $\pm (0,1,1)$ and $(\pm 3,2,1)$ to \eqref{E:GFE} implies that, for all $p$, the twists $X_{27a1}^+(p)$, $X_{288a1}^+(p)$, $X_{864b1}^+(p)$ have a rational point and so $\ell$-adic points for every prime $\ell$; further the same is true for $X_{288a1}^-(p)$ when $(2/p) = -1$.